Developer Accidentally Deletes Three-Month of Work With Visual Studio Code

 Commit Often (Score:3)

-Usually takes Unix (Score:2)
+Usually takes Unix (Score:3)

 Ya, it usually takes UNIX to do something like that.
 I remember one job, I was given and account on the company application and told I was an admin so I could fix the problems that we had just discussed.
 The boss then told me to get in there and look around.
 One of the choices was Email, so I went into email as the application had it's own email system (which as not attached to the outside world so it was just used for internal communication).
 Then I was greeted with 8 or 9 options such as Read Email.
-So I
+So I read my email of which there was already 30 or so, but most were just department wide things and only a few were actually addressed to me.
+I got out of the Read function and noticed that down below was Delete All Email, right above Create Email Folder.
+I thought that I could get rid of most of what was spam anyway, so I hit Delete All Email.
+It asked "Do you want to Delete All Email?" and I said yes.
+It then said "Deleting Email

+...Deleting Email ...Deleteing Email" and went on for quite some time.
+Then the phone calls started coming in.
+Seems that option was to delete all email on the server, not just my own.
+Only admins get that option, of which I was one.
+I felt bad even though my boss had been telling people not to use that system for quite some time.
+I felt a little less bad when another newbie did the exact same thing two years later.

 Re: (Score:2)